 An oatmeal stout is a classic pairing with blue cheese, and sometimes you can't go wrong with a classic.
 Both the stout and blue cheese have that creamy body, and the stout's sweetness contrasts from the saltiness of the cheese.
 I also don't hate the idea of pairing this with a saison, which is a Belgian-style farmhouse ale.
 Blue cheese and saisons are funky little numbers, and pairing funk with more funk is just fun.

 However, if you'd rather grab a glass of wine, a fruity cabernet sauvignon is a good call.
 A nice cab is bold enough to stand up to the blue cheese as well as the overall heartiness of this dish.
 I also love a cabernet with caramelized onions, so this pairing is basically a win-win.

 With fall upon us, this caramelized onion polenta is the perfect recipe as comfort food feels a little more necessary.
-If you try this recipe, please leave a comment to let me know your thoughts, and don't forget to sign up for my newsletter.

 Big Fan of Comfort Food?

 - Parmesan-crusted Brie grilled cheese with apricot, avocado and fresh herbs

 - Grilled lobster fettuccine in lemon Alfredo sauce